rstacruz/cheatsheets/screen.md

   - Command
   - Line
 intro: |
   Screen or GNU Screen is a terminal multiplexer.
-In other words, it means that you can start a screen session and then open any number of windows (virtual terminals)
+In other words, it means that you can start a screen session and then open any number of windows (virtual terminals).
   This does not contain **all** of screen's commands and options, read [GNU's manual](https://www.gnu.org/software/screen/manual/screen.html#Commands) to see everything
 ---